ni/measurement-plugin-labview/docs/Regenerating Server and Client.md

 - Install LabVIEW 2020 SP1
 - Install all `grpc-labview` VI packages from the desired `grpc-labview` [release](https://github.com/ni/grpc-labview/releases)
-- Clone the `measurement-plugin-labview` github repo
+- Clone the `measurement-plugin-labview` github repo with the `--recursive` option.
+This will initialize and clone the [ni-apis](https://github.com/ni/ni-apis) submodule located in `Source/Protos/ni-apis`

 ## Discovery Client